 If you have mushrooms growing in your lawn you can easily kick, stomp, mow or rake them as they appear if you want rid of them.
 They will grow back though, as long as whatever decay the fungus is eating is in your soil, and the area is warm and damp enough for the fungus to grow.

 If there is an old stump or buried construction debris, digging it out will remove the main source of your mushroom problem in your lawn.

-Because Ontario has such diverse weather patterns we can have times of year that are particularly conducive for mushroom growth.
+Because Ontario has such diverse weather patterns we can have times of year that are particularly conducive for mushroom growth in lawns.
 Good lawn cultural practices are still the best way to make your lawn unappealing to mushrooms.
 This is what the lawn experts here at LawnSavers recommend:

 - Mow regularly so thatch does not build up.
 Do not leave long clippings (greater than 1″) on the lawn as thye are a big contributor to excess thatch!

 - Aerate every year – the improved drainage and airflow that this practice develops will help prevent the soil from getting the kind of lingering damp that mushrooms love.
 LawnSavers can do this for you in Spring or Fall, starting at just $60.00 + HST.
 We service lawns throughout the Greater Toronto Area

 - Only water your lawn once a week- deeply, so your lawn has time to dry out in between lawn waterings.